guardian/gateway/docs/setup.md

 When a git branch is updated on GitHub, a "Chromatic Deploy" action is run which publishes the Storybook to a URL.

-It also runs visual regression tests, and the "UI Tests" must pass/be accepted before the PR can be merged.
+It also runs [visual regression tests](https://www.chromatic.com/), and the "UI Tests"§ must pass/be accepted before the PR can be merged.
 This is used to prevent unintended UI changes from making their way into production.

 ## IDE Setup